Blue Hands and Feet in Lyme Disease: Why They Turn Cold and Change Color

 The autonomic nervous system controls blood vessel tone, skin temperature, and blood flow distribution.
 When it is disrupted, blood vessels may constrict or dilate inappropriately.

-When these symptoms appear alongside fatigue, dizziness, or brain fog, they often reflect a broader autonomic pattern rather than an isolated vascular issue.
+When these symptoms appear alongside fatigue, dizziness, brain fog, or palpitations, they often reflect a broader autonomic pattern rather than an isolated vascular issue.

 In Lyme disease, infection and immune activation can interfere with autonomic signaling.
 Blood vessels may constrict excessively in the hands and feet, leading to coldness, pallor, or bluish discoloration.